kubernetes/enhancements/keps/sig-network/4427-relaxed-dns-search-validation/README.md

 ### Goals

-- Support workloads that need to resolve DNS short names where the full DNS name includes characters disallowed by RFC-1123.
+- Support workloads that need to resolve DNS short names where the full DNS name includes an underscore (`_`).

 ## Proposal